jordens/bullseye/README.rst

   * Glass windows: they need to be removed, including the window that is typically glued to the chip.
 Either break it with the chip pointing downwards or pull it out while heating the epoxy.
-This is dangerous and will void the cameras warranty.
+This is dangerous and will void the camera's warranty.
 It will also make the chip very susceptible to dust and it will age much faster.
 But it it
     necessary: otherwise fringes will negatively impact image quality.
-    Remember that even 1% stray light doe to reflections from glass-air interface leads to 40% peak to peak variations in intensity.
+    Remember that even 1% stray light due to reflections from glass-air interfaces leads to 40% peak to peak variations in intensity.

-  * ND filters -- reflective or volume absorbtive need to be angled significantly to keep reflections from interferring at the chip.
+  * ND filters -- reflective or volume absorptive need to be angled significantly to keep reflections from interfering at the chip.
+    Those filters also need to be of good quality to not distort the beam.

-  * With front-illuminated silicon chips, wavelengths longer than ~1050nm penetrate deeper into the chip and lead to smearing of the image along the vertical shift direction.
+  * With front-illuminated silicon chips, wavelengths longer than ~1050nm penetrate deeper into the chip and lead to long living excitations and smearing of the image along the vertical shift direction.

-  * Above 1100nm and below 400nm, the quantum efficiency of the chip typically tanks below 5%.
-Increased powers can destroy the chip or bleach it (for UV).
+  * Above 1100nm and below 400nm, the quantum efficiency of Silicon chips is typically below 5%.
+Increased powers can destroy the chip or bleach it.

-  * Monochrome chips are needed or the Bayer color filter pattern will skew results.
+  * Monochrome chips are recommended.
+Otherwise the Bayer color filter pattern will skew results.

 Installation